phpMussel/phpMussel/_docs/readme.en.txt

     choose, so long as it's something secure and something you're happy with) will suffice.
 Before you begin uploading, read on..

- 2) Open "phpmussel.php", look for the line beginning with "$vault=", and replace the string between the following quotation marks on that line with the exact true location of the "vault" directory of phpMussel.
-You'll have noticed such a directory in the archive you would've downloaded (unless you feel up to re-coding the whole script, you'll need to maintain the same file and directory structure as it was in the archive originally).
-This "vault" directory should be one directory level beyond the directory that the "phpmussel.php" file will exist in.
-Save file, close.

- 3) (Optional; Strongly recommended for advanced users, but not recommended for beginners or for the inexperienced): Open "phpmussel.ini" (located inside "vault") - This file contains all the directives available for phpMussel.
+ 2) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open "phpmussel.ini" (located inside "vault") - This file contains all the directives available for phpMussel.
 Above each option should be a brief comment describing what it does and what it's for.
 Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

- 4) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the *.txt/*.md files, but mostly, you should upload everything).
+ 3) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the *.txt/*.md files, but mostly, you should upload everything).

- 5) CMHOD the "vault" directory to "777".
+ 4) CMHOD the "vault" directory to "777".
 The main directory storing the contents (the one you chose earlier), usually, can be left alone, but CHMOD status should be checked if you've had permissions issues in the past on your system (by default, should be something like "755").

- 6) Next, you'll need to "hook" phpMussel to your system or CMS.
+ 5) Next, you'll need to "hook" phpMussel to your system or CMS.
 There are several different ways in which you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally